South Hylton Metro station: Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with ramped access to the platform at South Hylton.
 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

 A small, free car park is available, with 24 parking spaces, plus two accessible spaces, as well as a taxi rank.
 There is also the provision for cycle parking, with five cycle pods available for use.

 Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday.

+Future proposals

+As part of Nexus' proposal to extend the Metro to Pelaw via the former Leamside line via Washington, the station would have a second platform built for trains towards Pelaw.